browniebroke/browniebroke.com/src/posts/2020-10-18-migrating-project-to-poetry/index.md

 ## Verdict

-I was really impressed by the developer experience of Poetry, its CLI is really nice.
-Overall the migration was not too difficult, and you can check the [pull request] on Github.
+Did Poetry deliver on its ambitious tagline?
+I think so, I was really impressed by the developer experience of Poetry, its CLI is really nice, and I hit little issues on the way.
+Overall the migration was not too difficult, you can check the [pull request] on Github.
 I'm going to wait a bit to see how this works with updates and I might migrate other of my projects soon.

 [poetry]: https://python-poetry.org/
 [pendulum]: https://pendulum.eustace.io/